Abaid10/artificial-intelligence-projects/section-a-projects/readme.md

 ## 📁 Folder Naming Convention

-Inside `section-b-projects/`, create exactly **one folder** using the format:
+Inside `section-e-projects/`, create exactly **one folder** using the format:

-firstname-lastname

-Examples
-- section-b-projects/ali-khan
-- section-b-projects/sara-ahmed

-Team Projects

-If you are submitting as a team, use: section-b-projects/team-teamname

-Example:
+project-title
-- section-b-projects/team-alpha
+- section-e-projects/disease-prediction

 ---